Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Learning rate grafting compensates for Shampoo's eigenvalues

-This highlights the first potential issue of Shampoo without grafting: the use of stale eigenvalues can result in update magnitudes that lie outside of the bounds of full-matrix Adam.
-Notably, the basis does not influence the update magnitude. \Cref{prop:magnitude} also suggests that, even in simple settings, Shampoo's eigenspectrum is mis-scaled relative to Adam's and EShampoo's, due to the dependency on the dimensions of the preconditioner.
+This highlights a key issue: Shampoo's update magnitude can be mis-scaled relative to Adam and EShampoo, especially due to dimension-dependent factors.
+The basis does not influence the update magnitude -- only the eigenvalues do.
 While this additional scaling can be absorbed into the learning rate when only handling a single matrix, it is potentially problematic when one needs to handle multiple parameters simultaneously.
+In addition, the use of stale eigenvalues can result in update magnitudes that lie outside of the bounds of full-matrix Adam.
+This leads us to the following hypothesis: